Wealth Transfer Strategies for a Low Interest Rate EnviornmentApril 2015

 INTRA-FAMILY LENDING OFFERS POTENTIAL TAX-FREE TRANSFER WHILE LENDING A HAND

-Another technique that works well in a low interest rate environment is intra-family lending, provided the loan is structured property and fully documented.
+Another technique that works well in a low interest rate environment is intra-family lending, provided the loan is structured properly and fully documented.
 The IRS has established special interest rates for loans (known as “Applicable Federal Rates” or “AFRs”), which are set monthly.

 No Gift Tax Liability.
 Intra-family mortgage lending can be a good way to assist family members without incurring gift tax liability.
 In addition to lower interest rates, other benefits include having the total interest expense over the life of the loan stay within the family instead of being paid to a bank, and allowing children with poor or no credit history to buy a home.
 In addition, it allows families to avoid expenses for administrative costs such as closing costs and appraisal fees.
-The lender can also forgive part of the loan each year up to the annual gift tax exclusion amount ($14,000 for 2013), without a gift tax consequence.
-This will lower the principal balance ultimately paid at the expiration of the term and reduce the size of the loan drawing interest.
+The lender can also forgive part of the loan each year up to the annual gift tax exclusion amount ($14,000 for 2016), without a gift tax consequence.
+This will lower the principal balance ultimately paid at the expiration of the term, and reduce the size of the loan drawing interest.

 Potential drawbacks exist, however.
 Parents or children (or both) may not be comfortable in this type of lending relationship, and gift taxes may arise if interest payments fall behind.
 In addition, unlike a bank loan, the borrower cannot establish a credit rating through this kind of lending relationship.